-Cribbage Dice by Frank Wilcox, Jr (fewilcox) is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Cribbage Dice by Frank Wilcox, Jr (fewilcox) is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 All you need to play are five d12s, one of which must be a different color or otherwise distinguishable from the rest of the dice.
 That die functions like the Starter in traditional Cribbage.
 If you don’t have any d12s, they can easily be purchased from your local game store, or online if you don’t have one.
 You should also have a way to keep score.

 First, decide which player goes first by whatever method you prefer.
 A convenient one in this case is to simply have each player roll one die; high roller goes first.

 Each turn roll the dice up to three times in an attempt to score the best Cribbage hand you can.
 After the first roll the Starter die must be set aside because *it cannot be rerolled*.
 You may keep or reroll as many of the other dice as you want to each time.

 After three rolls or when you decide to stop rolling, whichever comes first, score the dice according to standard Cribbage rules.
 The 11 and 12 function like the Jack and Queen.
 That means they are valued at 10 when being added to other cards (11 (J) + 5 = 15), but are their printed values otherwise (9, 10, 11, 12 is a *run of four*).